atrigoma/do400-git-lab/README.md

-# do400-git-lab
+# do400-git-UPDATE-EXAMPLE-lab

-This is an example project repository for the DO400 course.
+This is an example project UPDATE-EXAMPLE repository for the DO400 course.
 This repository is only a test.